 However, sprays are widely considered to be a short-term fix to an ant problem.
 They are also responsible for releasing toxic fumes and chemicals each time you spray them.
 You want to keep your pets and children away from any area you spray, and make sure you have good ventilation.
 The spray can knock out bedbugs and roaches at the same time.

-Creating the Best Ant Killer
+Creating the Ant Bait

 - Outdoors – If you want to target ants outdoors, you start by looking around.
 Ants usually travel in the same paths each morning when they start looking for food, so it’s easy to see.
 Every ant mound can have up to 200,000 ants, and this is why you want to hit both the outside and inside areas of your home.
 The key is eliminating the colony and the queen.
 You need a fast solution to get rid of as much of the colony as possible with one application.